Last Updated on

 Click on “Write an article” and get started.

-Medium is a blessing for newbie freelance writers.
+Medium is a blessing for newbie freelance writers trying to set up a writing portfolio.
 Sign up, create an account and start writing.

 That is another benefit of having a writer’s website.
 You can start a blog and write about things your potential clients will be interested in reading.
 For example, 6 content marketing mistakes that are costing you leads or 6 SEO tips to rank on page 1 of Google etc.